Conveyal's web-based Analysis tool helps you understand how multi-modal transportation networks connect people with destinations.

 Your organization will have a secure online workspace that helps you collaborate on scenarios, sharing data sources and results.
 We take care of your data: all communications with our servers are encrypted and access is controlled by an industry standard authentication mechanism.
 Our servers are intentionally located in jurisdictions with strong privacy protections to facilitate compliance with legal requirements.

-The Conveyal team has always focused on open source software and open data formats like GTFS and OpenStreetMap.
-We work with our customers to establish a roadmap for future development of our core components, whose source code is published and freely downloadable under an open-source license.
+The Conveyal team has a long history of advancing open source software and open data formats like GTFS and OpenStreetMap.
 We believe that open standards and open licenses have an important role to play in planning and policy work, ensuring reproducibility of results and transparency of public decision processes, as well as reusability of software created through public sector investment.
-We are constantly developing new features and analysis capabilities, and our commitment to open software fosters the potential for wider public benefit from this work.
+Our core routing engine is published and freely downloadable under an open-source license.
+We are constantly developing new features and analysis capabilities in collaboration with our customers, and our commitment to open software fosters the potential for wider public benefit from this work.

 Our team's sustained focus on evidence-based transportation and land use decision support stretches back over a decade, through eight years as an independent firm to our origins within New York nonprofit OpenPlans.
 Throughout that history we have helped standardize and popularize the GTFS format, advocated for open transit schedule data across the US and Europe, and contributed OSM data and software tooling.
 We are among the originators of open source public transit routing tools, creating and contributing to influential projects since 2008.
 We have been the primary contributors to OpenTripPlanner, designing and developing successor projects R4 and R5 optimized for low resource consumption, real-time updates, and network analysis.
 Our software is used daily by millions of passengers as well as transportation planners around the world.